BigFluffyBeard/FreePlotDigitizer/README.md

 ## Use

-1. **Select file output**: You'll be prompted to choose an a file output.
+1. **Select file output**: You'll be prompted to choose an a file output in the dropdown menu.
+Currently supports .csv (Curve) or TXT (Geometry).
 2. **Load Image**: You'll select an image of the graph you want to use (png, jpg, tif, gif, mpeg).
 3. **Graph Type**: Pick scaling type for X and Y (Linear, Log10, or Reciprocal)
 4. **Calibrate Axes**: